What is Exoscale Compute?

 Anti-affinity groups let you define a group of machines that should never live on the same host machine.
 This is done to ensure that parts of a redundant system do not fail at the same time.

-Once the operating system is installed, it is usually desirable to install software on the operating system automatically.
-The user data field lets you upload a program written in Bash, PowerShell, etc. to process this automatic installation.
+Once the operating system is installed, it is usually desirable to automatically install software on the operating system.
+The user data field lets you upload a program written in Bash, PowerShell, etc., to process this automatic installation.

 However, the IP address assigned by default to the machine cannot be transferred to a different machine and is lost when the machine is destroyed.

 If a permanent IP address is desired that can be moved between machines and stays on the account when the machine is destroyed, an Elastic IP must be used.
-Elastic IPs can be attached to a virtual machine, and can also be removed from a virtual machine.
+Elastic IPs can be attached to a virtual machine and be removed from a virtual machine.
 This allows you to create a permanent “service” IP address you can use.

-Note that elastic IP addresses can be attached to more than one machine, which makes them ideal for a failover scenario.
+Note that elastic IP addresses can be attached to more than one machine, making them ideal for a failover scenario.

 Each machine on Exoscale must belong to one or more security groups.
 Security groups regulate the firewall behavior of each machine.

 Each security group can contain any number of rules for both inbound and outbound traffic.
 These rules can either specify a different security group to allow traffic from specific IP addresses or networks.
 The former is useful when creating multiple security groups within the same account, while the latter helps enable connectivity to and from external services.